Sol-Client/client/README.md

 ### Launcher

 Make sure you have the latest Node.JS and NPM.
+You also need to build the game according to the instructions [below](#game).

 Setup:
 ```sh